nterreri/thesis/report/main.md

 dependencies flowing outwards, with outward facing boundaries that expose interfaces for the external systems to implement or use.

-[^arguing]: This approach is not free of controversy, but proceeds from a very influential and successful school of thought, hence the author is adopting it in an effort to experiment and improve as a software engineer.
+[^arguing]: These approaches is not free of controversy, but proceed from a very influential and successful school of thought, hence the author is adopting it in an effort to experiment and improve as a software engineer.